by Greg Nolan

 Because Kyoto-Style coffee is so delicious, it’s no surprise you will want to make it at home, and it is possible.

 Cold-drip coffee is made in a three-section brewer.
-Water is poured into the top section of the brewer and drips down into the middle section.
+Water is poured into the top section and drips down into the middle section.
 Coffee grounds are in the middle section, and as each drop works through the coffee, it drips into a collector at the bottom of the brewer.

-Kyoto-Style brewers are available online.
+Kyoto-style brewers are available online.
 Yama makes one model that makes 6-8 cups and another that makes 25 cups.
-At the time of this article, the smaller one costs $241 USD and the larger one is $441 USD.
-The larger is more suited for a cafe or for a household that drinks a lot of iced coffee.
+At the time of this article, the smaller one costs $241 USD, and the larger one is $441 USD.
+The larger one is more suited for a cafe or for a household that drinks a lot of iced coffee.
 Besides Yama, other companies such as Nispira and Dutch Q have attractive models of Kyoto-style coffee drippers.

-If these are too expensive, and you are comfortable with tools, you can build one.
-Building your own brewer with a DIY guide can help you cut the price down to about $80 USD.
+If these are too expensive and you are comfortable with tools, you can build one.
+A DIY guide can help you build your own brewer and cut the price down to about $80 USD.

 DIY COLD BREW COFFEE TOWER by Mr. Fix It